Dirty Job: a Day of Ice Dam Removal

-Not for the Ice Dam Guys®.
+Not for my company, Ice Dam Guys®.
 I’ve been removing ice dams since 1996.
 Usually when you’ve spent years and years doing something it gets simpler and easier.
 But I’ve found that proper ice-dam removal is never easy.
 After all, you’re trying to remove hundreds of pounds of ice from a slippery roof (15+ feet off the ground) in the freezing cold, while trying to do it safely and not damage the house.
 The more you do it, the more you discover all the ins and outs of safe and effective ice-dam removal.

 The phone call

 Each ice dam job begins with a phone call from an anxious homeowner who wants to slow the water leakage through the roof and avoid serious damage to the interior of the home.

 The first thing we ask the homeowner is what material the roof is made of.
 Most people have the classic asphalt-shingled roof, but metal roofs are gaining popularity due to the increasing cost of asphalt (a petroleum-based product).

 It’s difficult to climb onto a metal, glass, or slate roof during the winter, so if a homeowner’s roof is made of these materials, we need to perform our work from a ladder or with the aid of a man-lift.
 We also ask the homeowner how high the roof is, so we can bring a ladder or lift that’s tall enough to reach all the eaves of the roof.